abishpius/Simple-Machine-Learning/README.md

 # Simple-Machine-Learning
-Outline for Simple Machine Learning Scheme - The following steps are the bare minimum for machine learning on a data set.
-It is an example using a pretend housing market dataset from melbourne.
+Outline for Simple Machine Learning Scheme - The following steps include the bare minimum to the advanced for machine learning on a data set.
+In this example we are using a pretend housing market dataset from melbourne.

 # Most Basic: DecisionTreeRegressor